 Because the nomadic carpet-makers were forced to dismantle their looms and move on whenever their security was threatened by natural elements or human foes, their creations may contain irregularities in weave, selvages and design.
 The nomads are credited with spreading the art of carpet-making to new lands and peoples.

 Some of the greatest carpet-making centers developed in Persia and Turkey.
 Describe the Spring Carpet of Chosroes.
 This rug was woven of wool, silk, gold and silver.
 It was studded with precious stones.

-The period from the 16th century through the first half of the 18th century is known as Persia’s golden age of carpet-making.
-A number of carpets survive from this era and are recognized for their harmony of colours and originality of designs.
+The period from the 16th century through the first half of the 18th century is known as Persia’s golden age of rug making.
+A number of carpets survive from this era and are recognised for their harmony of colours and originality of designs.
 There are reference to the Italian travellers Marco Polo described the area’s carpets, with their geometric designs and animal figures, as the most beautiful in the world in 1271.
 Turkish rugs appear frequently in the paintings of well known artists.
 In fact, German artist Hans Holbein the Younger (1497-1543) painted the geometrically patterned rugs so often that they came to be known in the West as Holbein carpets.
-It was primarily through Italian merchants that the Oriental rug became recognized and valued in Europe.
+It was primarily through Italian merchants that the Oriental rug became recognised and valued in Europe.
 Venice early established itself as a major trading trader with the East.
 Venetians spread Oriental rugs along their narrow streets, hung the rugs from windows and used them to decorated their gondolas.